Kitesur7/password-generation/README.md

-For this project I created a random passowrd generator unsing
+For this project I created a random passowrd generator using Java Script.